HappyFrowl/documentation/IdentityAndAccessManagement.md

 - `useradd` - add a user
     - users are stored in `/etc/passwd`
         - it contains: `user:password:uid:gid:some_comment:homedir:defaultshell`
-    - if a home directory is created, folders stated in `/etc/skel` are created in it by default
+    - if a home directory is created, folders stated in `/etc/skel/` are created in it by default
-    - `-D` - show default settigns for cerating a user
+    - `-D` - show default settings for creating a user
     - `-u` - choose a specific uid
     - `-s` - choose a specific shell
     - `-m` - explicitely create a home directory
+    - `-M` - explicitely DO NOT create a home directory
     - `-r` - create system user
     - `-e` - set expiration date for the user
     - `-c` - add comment to the user, e.g. full name
+  * `/etc/login.defs`
+    * Config file that contains all parameters that are used when creating a user
+      * Such as password settings
 - `userdel` - delete a user
     - `-r` - delete the home directory also
 - `usermod` - modify a user